After the Rain (Bellefire album)

-After the Rain was the first album by Irish girl group Bellefire, recorded in 2001.
-It was prevented from being widely released in 2002 by Virgin Records' sudden decision to axe the group.
+After the Rain is the debut studio album by Irish girl group Bellefire, released in 2001.
+It was prevented from being widely released in 2002 by Virgin Records's sudden decision to axe the group.
 This was in spite of the recent success of their single "All I Want Is You".
 By that time, the album had only been released in Japan.

 The album achieved some success in Japan and spawned the 3 singles, "Perfect Bliss", "Buzzstyle (Find My Way)" and "All I Want Is You".

 Although not received outside Japan, the European version of the album was to include new tracks.